Updated July 2017

-We have made updates to this review including testing the latest product versions for several recently updated strollers and added comparison charts for each metric.
-The best surprise for 2017 was finding that the most expensive products were not always the top performers (our Price vs. Value chart shows this in a graph).
+We have made several updates to this review including additional testing of the latest product versions including the new UPPAbaby Cruz and Vista.
+The best news for 2017 was finding that the most expensive choices weren't always the best.
+Check out (our Price vs. Value chart for details displayed in a graph).

 Best Overall Full-Size Stroller